chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/README.md

     ![alt text](assets/image.png)

+    *All images you will need to run the lab*

     ![alt text](assets/image-1.png)

+    *Inside the `Network_devices` folder.
+Unzip the files, recheck the file extension before importing them into PnetLab.*

 ## 🛠️ Future Work
 - [ ] Send alerts from ELK to Gmail, Telegram, or other notification systems.